JorgeCastellanos90/JorgeCastellanos90.github.io/_pages/projects.md

 <hr>

 ## Geologic Puzzles & Mantle Dynamics
 An important and popular branch of geophysics is the study of the physical processes that underlie tectonic deformation.
-The understanding of the mechanics behind these processes require the assimilation and interpretation of different observables that span the fields of geochemistry, geodesy and seismology.
+Understanding of the mechanics behind these processes require the assimilation and interpretation of different observables that span the fields of geochemistry, geodesy and seismology.
 In my research, I use classical seismological methods to prove the Earth's inner structure create high resolution images of tectonically enigmatic regions.
 With these images, I am able to infer plausible scenarios that can explain

 <img src="/images/TMVB.png" width="50%" height="50%">
 <figcaption>Schematic illustration of the proposed dynamics of the eastern Trans-Mexican Volcanic Belt.</figcaption>